-He had as far as I can work out a fairly standard life for one of the poorer parts of London.
-Left school at fourteen, educated to the extent that he worked in various places and became a clerk in an orphanage.
-In his early twenties he suddenly found he didn’t have a job, he applied for a several with no luck, the last of which was at Ilford Photographic.
+He had as far as I can work out a fairly normal life in one of the poorer parts of London.
+Left school at fourteen, educated to the extent expected, he was good at maths resulting in a job as a clerk at the Wanstead Infant Orphan Asylum.
+At some point he was made unemployed and applied for a a job at Ilford Photographic.
 He didn’t hear anything back so he gave up and enlisted in the RAF.
-He was of course going to be a pilot.
-Were it not for his awful eyesight he might have been, in fact his eyesight, like mine, is so bad they wouldn’t let him near a plane at all.
-But, he had a job and some sort of future.
-Unknown to him, the shadow of the crackpot authoritarians of twentieth century Europe were falling long over them.
+He was of course going to be a pilot, were it not for his terrible eyesight he might have been, in fact his eyesight, like mine, is so bad they wouldn’t let him near a plane at all.
+But, he had a job and some sort of future again.
+Unknown to him, the shadow of the twentieth century authoritarians of Europe were falling long over them.
 And as the sun rose on into the middle of the century so the shadow shortened.

 He met my mum on a double date, a garrulous song thrush of a girl, she was his pal’s date for the day.
 In a hammered heartbeat between the shifting beats of the train back from Clacton he whispered to her that he had met the woman he would marry.
 In the early Autumn of 1937 he did.
 They continued in their jobs and planned ahead and in late 1939 in that ever shortening shadow from the sun he found out they were to be a parents for the first time.